Bounds and Constructions of Locally Repairable Codes: Parity-check Matrix Approach: Introduction

-To reduce the repair cost of erasure codes, \emph{locally repairable codes} (LRCs) emerged in recent years.
-The concept of locality was introduced by Gopalan \emph{et. al.} \cite{Gopalan}.
+To reduce the repair cost of erasure codes, \emph{locally repairable codes} (LRCs) have emerged in recent years \cite{Gopalan2012IT_LRC,Papailiopoulos2014IT_LRC}.
 Consider a $q$-ary $[n,k,d]$ linear code with length $n$, dimension $k$ and minimum distance $d$.
-A code symbol has \emph{locality} $r$ means that it can be repaired by at most $r$ other code symbols.
-In distributed storage systems, $r \ll k$ indicates that only a small number of storage nodes are involved when repairing a failed node, which means low disk I/O and repair cost.
-If only the $k$ information symbols have locality $r$, the code is called an \emph{LRC with information locality}.
-Otherwise, if all the $n$ code symbols have locality $r$, the resulting code is called an \emph{LRC with all symbol locality}.
-Windows azure storage employed a class of LRCs as its redundancy scheme \cite{huang-atc}.
-The Hadoop Distributed File System RAID used by Facebook implemented another type of an LRC \cite{Xor-elephant-vldb}.
+A code symbol is said to have \emph{locality} $r$ if it can be repaired by accessing at most $r$ other code symbols.
+LRCs are linear codes with locality constraints on code symbols.
+An $[n,k,d]$ linear code is called an $(n,k,r)$-LRC if all the code symbols have locality $r$.
+For LRCs with locality $r \ll k$, only a small number of storage nodes are involved in repairing a failed node, which achieves low repair cost compared to MDS codes.
+Windows azure storage employed a class of LRCs as its redundancy scheme \cite{Huang2012ATC_Azure}.
+The Hadoop Distributed File System RAID used by Facebook implemented another type of LRCs \cite{Sathiamoorthy2013VLDB_XOR-Elephant}.
+Gopalan \emph{et al.} \cite{Gopalan2012IT_LRC} firstly conducted theoretical analyses of the bounds for LRCs with information locality where only the information symbols satisfy the locality properties.
+Apparently, the bounds obtained by Gopalan \emph{et al.} also applied to LRCs with all symbol locality.

-The bounds and constructions of LRCs have attracted lots of interests.
-For an $(n,k,r)$ LRC with information locality, Gopalan \emph{et al.} \cite{Gopalan} proved the well-known Singleton-like bound